wisabd/BolognaGAN/README.md

 **Hyperparameter Optimization**

-GOAL: The evaluation metric of the hyperparameter tuning of the cWGAN-GP model is the total χ² between Geant4 generated data and that from BoloGAN.
+GOAL:  Build models with different hyperparameters and evaluate them using evaluation metric χ²/ndf between Geant4 generated data and that from BoloGAN.

 # Workflow:

-1. Train/test split the data.
-2. Iterate over hyperparameters.
-3. Evaluate and log the models' performances according to total χ² metric.
-4. The model with lowest χ² is the optimal configuration of hyperparameters.

-# Running Order

-**Brief Overview of the Project**

-On This Repo BoloGAN: contains the GAN training code; BoloGANtainer.def: the container recipe file.

-Not on This Repo: BoloGANtainer.sif: the container itself; data: the folder with the training data.

-Data
-The data is provided by the ATLAS collaboration and is not available on this repository.
-It has a structure like the following:

-data
+0. Study the data
+  Data provided to the model is as following:
   ├── csvFiles
   ├── rootFiles
   └── binning.xml
 The csvFiles directory contains the CSV files with the training data.
 The rootFiles directory contains the ROOT files with the training data.
 The binning.xml file contains the binning information.

+1. Train/validate/test split the data.

+2. Define Hyperparameter space.
+Using Grid search algorithm to pass the hyperparameters to the binning.xml file.

+3. Run the model.
+Evaluate Tensorboard graphs of χ²/ndf, generator loss, discriminator loss.

+4. Detect the model performance, check for overfitting, regularize using suitable method if necessary.

+5. Evaluate and log the models' performances according to total χ²/ndf metric.

+6. The model with lowest χ²/ndf is the optimal configuration of hyperparameters.

+# Background Information on the project